 Start your walk at the Bourton-on-the-Water war memorial and follow Sherbourne Street to the south, crossing over the river and passing the Bakery on the Water (which is a good spot to stop and pick up supplies if you’re planning a picnic) and the Duke of Wellington pub.

-Just after you pass Hill View Cottage, follow the signs to the Windrush Way on your right which leads down a narrow passageway before running along the banks of the River Windrush.
+Just after you pass Hill View Cottage, follow the signs for the Windrush Way on your right, which leads down a narrow passageway before running along the banks of the River Windrush.
 You then cross over the river on a little stone bridge in front of a beautiful old mill house.

 When the path meets Lansdown Road, follow the Windrush Way sign to your left.
 At the end of the road, cross over the A429 – this is a really busy road so be careful.
 This was originally part of the Fosse Way, the Roman Road which connected Exeter with Lincoln.